10 Common Running Mistakes (and How to Fix Them) from a Coach

 Related Post: Complete Guide to Running Hydration

-Not cross training.
-Doing other sports or cross training will help improve your running and reduce your chance of injury.
+One of the most commojn running mistakes is not cross training, which basically is any activity that is not running.
+Doing other sports or cross training will help improve your running performance and reduce your chance of injury.
 Incorporating some simple body weight strength training workouts into your running program can help you immensely by improving your running form and boosting your fitness level.

 Weightlifting, cycling, swimming, hiking, and yoga are also great ways to stay active and give your body a rest from the repetitive motion of running everyday.
+Walking is an excellent cardio workout that also promotes muscle recovery after intense running workouts like tempo runs or long runs.
 Cross train at least twice a week for optimal running and fitness benefits.

 Related Post: Guide to Cross Training for Runners

 Finishing a run on a tough day says so much about your determination and self-discipline.
 Running is not an easy sport, and one with few accolades for most of us amateur runners.
 But we need to stop and congratulate ourselves for each workout, each run, and each accomplishment.
-Focus on your successes and learn from mistakes and move on.
+Focus on your successes, learn from mistakes, and move on.

 Tips for Beginning Runners